-Top 5 3rd Quarter Trades of Mi - GuruFocus.com
+Top 5 3rd Quarter Trades of MI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional U.S. Core Equity 2 ETF has a price-earnings ratio of 13.70 and a price-book ratio of 2.67.
+In terms of valuation, iShares Russell 1000 ETF has a price-earnings ratio of 17.73 and a price-book ratio of 3.32.

-Midwest Heritage Bank, FSB reduced their investment in ARCA:DFAS by 13,942 shares.
-The trade had a 0.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $51.08.
+During the quarter, MITCHELL SINKLER & STARR/PA bought 5,480 shares of NAS:AAPL for a total holding of 98,705.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.